slomar1/monthly_expense_tracker/read.md

 This is  reworked, expanded version of my monthly expense tracker.
 This one actually uses some data tools.
 Anyone can contribute.
-Forgive the embarrassing code, I am still just learining.
+Side note: I've actually been using this to track my own expenses.

-Here's a roadmap of the things I need to do:
+Here's a roadmap:

-Phase 1: Core Functionality (✅)
+Phase 1 (0.4): Core Functionality (✅)

     Initialize CSV with Header and Month 0 Data (✅) Modify create_csv to write header (✅ in session 1)